SOS Home :: Records Services :: Missouri State Archives :: Programs & Projects :: Civil War Records from the St. Louis Circuit Court

 Civil War Records from the St. Louis Circuit Court

-The Archives launched this project in October 2006, and it is scheduled to end in June 2008.
+The Archives launched this project in October 2006, and completed it in August 2009.
 This project builds upon the work done and procedures established in the St. Louis Circuit Court Historical Records Project.

 The Records